 Earplugs and earmuffs can be used together to achieve an even greater sound reduction.
 Use of earplugs and earmuffs is recommended when noise exposure is particularly high.

 Do not listen to loud sounds for too long.
 If you don’t have hearing protection, move away from the loud sound.
 Give your ears a break from the sound.
 Plug your ears with your fingers as emergency vehicles pass on the road.

 Lower The Loudness

 Lower the loudness of the sound.
 Keep personal listening devices set to no more than half volume.
 Don’t be afraid to ask others to turn down the sounds from speakers.
 Speak to the movie theater projectionist if the movie soundtrack is too loud.

-Be a good consumer.
 Look for noise ratings on appliances, sporting equipment, power tools, and hair dryers.
 Purchase quieter products.
 This is especially important when purchasing toys for children.

-Be a local advocate.
 Some movie theaters, health clubs, dance clubs, bars, and amusement centers are very noisy.
 Speak to managers and those in charge about the loud noise and the potential damage to hearing.
 Ask to have the noise source lowered.

 Can my ears get used to noise?